 These particular mental patterns, or personality traits, are not your fault, nor did you intentionally make yourself sick.
-These patterns are created during childhood, and many of them then become reinforced over and over again by the culture, economy, and external values of society (this is the reason that certain societies have a large number of people diagnosed with MS and other societies have none).
-Also, many people that don’t show external symptoms of MS can have similar mental patterns and personality traits.
-It is only when life gives a person a sustained stressful event (ILE) that these patterns created in childhood prove to be insufficient to cope with what is occurring and the body responds with MS.
+These patterns were created in childhood.
+They aren’t negative behaviors really so they were probably reinforced by your culture, the economy, and society (this is the reason that certain societies have a large number of people diagnosed with MS and other societies don’t).

 - less self-judgment

-- less need to be perfect all the time in everything
+- less need to be perfect and do everything right all the time in everything

 - stronger boundaries with others